Friday, October 30, 2009

 Internet phone systems become the fraudster's tool

 This process of breaking into phone company systems is 20 years old and was know as phreaking, but now that phone systems are integrated with the internet it is giving scammers more opportunities to hack.
-It is now now as VoIP (voice over internet protocol) which is
+It is now now as VoIP (voice over internet protocol) which is a term used to describe a family of transmission technologies for delivery of voice communications over IP networks such as the internet.

 The way the hackers got into these VoIP systems is they just guessed thousands of times what the system's password was.
 Unlike gmail that will block a user if it makes too many guesses, VoIP systems are not set up this way.
 If they VoIP has a weak password then it doesn't take long for a computer to figure it out.
 Once these hackers have access they can launch their attack on bank customers.
 The problem is that it is hard to track these hackers because they use distant VoIPs that are unrelated to themselves.